OfficeDev/Office-Add-in-samples/Samples/excel-add-in-mail-merge/README.md

+---
+page_type: sample
+urlFragment: excel-add-in-mail-merge
+products:
+  - office-excel
+  - office
+languages:
+  - javascript
+extensions:
+  contentType: samples
+  technologies:
+    - Add-ins
+  createdDate: 11/11/2024 4:00:00 PM
+description: "This sample sends emails from inside Excel using the Microsoft Graph JavaScript SDK."
+---

 # Mail merge in an Excel add-in

 <img src="./assets/thumbnail.png" width="800" alt="A workbook with mail merge add-in open.">

-This sample Office Add-in sends emails from inside Excel using the Microsoft Graph JavaScript SDK.
+This sample sends emails from inside Excel using the Microsoft Graph JavaScript SDK.
 You'll learn how to:

 - Verify and validate data, such as email addresses.
 - Send email with Microsoft Graph.